cloudmesh-community/fa18-523-58/notebook.md

 9. 10/19/2018, Updated README.yml with new links to the paper summary
 10. 11/02/2018, Updated README.yml with link to my GitHub profile
 11. 11/02/2018 Generated a GPG key on my local machine to sign all commits to my repos on GitHub
+12. 11/29/2018 Attended online meeting to discuss about project deliverables

 # Meetings
 1. Attended the residential class discussion on 09/14/18